 As per a recent study by Reward Gateway of 700 global HR leaders, 45.4 percent of participants predicted that employees will rely on their employer to support their wellbeing more than ever in the coming year, making employee engagement an essential part of 2023.

 What is Employee Engagement?

 Employee engagement, in the simplest language, is the scale to which employees invest themselves in their jobs, align efforts towards achieving organizational objectives, and feel committed to contributing to the growth of the business.

 Employee engagement ideas are often mistaken with “employee satisfaction.”
 However, unlike employee satisfaction, they go much beyond activities, games, and events.

-Employee engagement ideas tend to reveal an employee’s motivational and emotional involvement with the organisation.
+Employee engagement ideas tend to reveal an employee’s motivational and emotional involvement with the organization.

-Top Employee Engagement Factors to Consider in 2021
+Top Employee Engagement factors to consider in 2023

 The term “employee engagement” has been one of the top-searched topics worldwide over the last year.
 Factually, the number has shot up by a factor of 1000 in the past 15 years!
 This not only indicates the growing popularity of the concept but also the acceptance of its importance.